aidenappl/aidenappl/README.md

 # 👋 Hi, I’m Aiden

-I'm a Computer Science and Business Administration student at Northeastern University, currently based in Boston.
-I’m passionate about building meaningful software that solves real problems — especially in the areas of AI, backend systems, and product innovation.
+I'm a student in Computer Science and Business Administration at Northeastern University, currently based in Boston.
+I’m passionate about building meaningful software that solves real problems, especially in the areas of AI, backend systems, and product innovation.

 ## 🚀 What I’m Working On
 - **Trailblaze** – A professional ecosystem for the next generation of workers